shadowspawn/forest-arborist/notes.md

  * not auto-detecting pinned revision (could do it by detecting not on tip)
 * Say goodbye to bisect
 * using colours for logging errors and commands, but will clash with some terminal colours!
+* flat gitlab layout means might default to a lot of relative repos, keep an eye.

 Backlog Possibles
 * multiple manifest files, e.g. HRVMasterStable ?
   * move manifest to .arm folder?
   * manifest list
   * handle clone with no default manifest and no manifest specified, list manifests
-* arm development script for
-  * sanity checks, lint, dependencies
-  * copy-up: checkout master, merge develop
-  * publish: npm version patch, (git push), npm publish
-* unit tests (URLs, nested operations, sibling operations, pin/lock/free)
+* unit tests (nested operations, sibling operations, pin/lock/free)
  * https://evanhahn.com/how-do-i-jasmine/
  * https://jasmine.github.io/2.0/introduction.html
 * typescript